xcwen/ac-php/README.md

 2. Inside of Emacs run:
    `M-x` `ac-php-remake-tags`

-The `.ac-php-conf.json` file is mandatory for normal operation of auto completion.

-When you run `ac-php-remake-tags` and your `.ac-php-conf.json` is empty, default json file will be generated.
+The `.ac-php-conf.json` file is required to enable auto-completion.
+When you run `ac-php-remake-tags` and your `.ac-php-conf.json` file is empty the default configuration will be used and inserted in the file.

+If your project contains the following files at the root folder:

+1. `.projectile`
+2. `vendor/autoload.php`

+the necessary configuration file (`.ac-php-conf.json`) will be created automatically if it does not exist.
 Its contents will be similar to:

 ```json
 {